Ericjung008/Customer-Segmentation/README.md

 This is a project assigned to me during [theDevMasters](https://www.thedevmasters.com) bootcamp.<br>

 ## Introduction
 Companies hope to retain regular customers and attract new customers.
 Loyalty programs, special offers, and price-based advertising are a few marketing strategies companies apply to increase their customer base.
 However, different marketing strategies must be taken based on the customer's purchasing behavior.
-Random advertisement is not only costly but also causes a decrease in potential revenue due to low response rate.
+Random advertisement is not only costly but also causes a decrease in potential revenue due to a low response rate.
 With RFM analysis and clustering techniques, specific marketing strategies can be directed towards those who are interested.

 ## Objective